brismithPDX/AzRGE-NetViszualiser/readme.md

 ### Project History

-This project is the result of a
+This project is the result of a internal network mapping and visualization tool written by me for a employer who has graciously allowed the code to be shared as is w/ out support.

 <p align="right">(<a href="#top">back to top</a>)</p>